amandaharlin/hexo-usergroup/README.md

 ## About ##

-This tag adds typical data like the tech user group name; meeting location, date, and time; and speaker name, bio, and presentation topic.
+This tag adds data user groups commonly need to post about, like the meeting location/date/time, speaker name/bio and presentation topic.

 ##### Note: This tag plugin is very early in its development.